agius/fortitude-docs/documentation.md

 ------------
 `container` element wraps your content and sizes it according to your breakpoint settings.

-`container-fluid` class works like container but with no breakpoints, resizing constantly.
+`fluid-container` class works like container but with no breakpoints, resizing constantly.

 `container--fixed-top` modifier fixes your container to the top of the screen.